NASAWorldWind/WebWorldWind/.github/ISSUE_TEMPLATE.md

 https://worldwind.arc.nasa.gov/news/2019-03-21-suspension-faq/

-Issues will not be attended by the maintainers in the foreseeable future, but users are welcome to raise them for consideration in the case that the project suspension is lifted at a later point.
+Issues will not be attended by the maintainers in the foreseeable future, but users are welcome to raise them for consideration in case that the project suspension is lifted at a later point in time.

 ---